AskarAbdullaev/Binding_Sites/README.md

 on the most relevant nearby atom.

-The computational burden of a naive computation would have the computational com- plexity for one protein O(N · A3/V3), where N - the number of atoms per protein; A - the maximum span of coordinates; V - the chosen voxel size.
+The computational burden of a naive computation would have the computational com- plexity for one protein $O(N · A3/V3)$, where N - the number of atoms per protein; A - the maximum span of coordinates; V - the chosen voxel size.
 To decrease the complexity, I make use of the float32 format, which will be used for the model.
 The resolution of torch.float32 datatype is 1.2 · 10−6, thus: